Experimental evidence for strong emergent correlations between particles in a switching trap: End matter

-Note that when $\delta t=0$, this is the correlation function $C_1$ defined in the main text.
-In the absence of the drive, the time delayed correlation function $C_{i,j}(\delta t)$, as a function of $\delta t$, displays a pronounced minimum at a characteristic relaxation time $\tau$.
-In Fig.~\ref{fig:correlation}, we show a comparison between the experimental measurement (green) and the theoretical prediction based on a model of two beads~\cite{Berut}.
-Despite the presence of other beads in the experiment, the model based on two beads provides a rather good description.
+The signature of the hydrodynamic interactions are usually captured by the { time-delayed} correlation function { Here the argument $0$ refers to the fact that the positions are sampled initially from the stationary state. } Hence, when $\delta t=0$, this is the standard correlator $C_1$ defined in the main text below Eq. (\ref{eq_C2_norm_letter}).
+In the absence of the stochastic switching, the {time-delayed} correlation function $C_{i,j}(\delta t)$, as a function of $\delta t$, displays a pronounced minimum at a characteristic relaxation time $\tau$ (see the green and the black lines in Fig. \ref{fig:correlation}).
+Furthermore this equilibrium correlation function $C_{i,j}(\delta t) \to 0$ as $\delta t \to 0$, due to the $x_i \to -x_i$ symmetry of the system \cite{Berut}.
+In Fig.~\ref{fig:correlation}, for the case of no stochastic switching, we show a comparison between the experimental measurement (green) and the theoretical prediction based on a model of two beads~\cite{Berut}.
+The experimental curve (in green) was obtained with $N=4$ particles.
+Despite the fact that there were more than two particles, the model based on two beads provides a rather good description, as evident from Fig. \ref{fig:correlation}.
 It is natural to ask how this standard signature in $C_{i,j}(\delta t)$ gets altered when the driving via the simultaneous modulation of the traps is switched on.
-From Fig.~\ref{fig:correlation}, we see that the effect is quite dramatic (purple) and there are two principle features: (i) $C_1 = C_{i,j}(\delta t = 0 )$ becomes a nonzero positive number and (ii) the minimum disappears.
-The fact $C_1>0$ shows the deviation from the noninteracting theory which predicts that $C_1=0$ as discussed in the main text.
-The disappearance of the minimum indicates that the driving significantly reduces the time delayed anti-correlation between two beads.
+From Fig.~\ref{fig:correlation}, we see that the effect is quite dramatic (purple) and there are two principle features: (i) $C_1 = C_{i,j}(\delta t = 0 )$ becomes a nonzero positive number and (ii) the minimum at $\tau$ disappears.
+The fact that $C_1>0$ shows the deviation from the noninteracting theory that predicts $C_1=0$ (as discussed in the main text).
+Had the particles been noninteracting, then, under stochastic switching $C_1$ would still be zero due to the $x_i \to -x_i$ symmetry, as discussed in the main text.
+The fact that the experimental curve (in purple) shows that $C_1 >0$ clearly indicates that there are nonzero hydrodynamic interactions between the particles.
+The disappearance of the minimum indicates that the stochastic driving significantly reduces the {time-delayed} anti-correlation between two beads.

-{\bf The values of $\langle M_1(N )\rangle$.} In order to strengthen the comparison of the experimental results with the theoretical ones we also computed $\langle M_1(N )\rangle$ versus $N, k_1$ and $k_2$ for different values of $r$.
-In Fig.~\ref{fig:M1_v_k2} we plot the results at $r = 0.47$.
-The errors are always smaller than $10\%$ which is rather good taking into account that there are no free parameters.